minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

 If you want to hire someone to help you out, you can contact [me](mailto:baranan@tauex.tau.ac.il).

-### Project Implicit's MinnoJS IAT extension

-In the example, the [raceiat.js](https://github.com/baranan/minno-tasks/blob/master/docs/studies/datapipe.example.iat/raceiat.js) file is the script that defines the IAT.
-That script uses a MinnoJS [IAT extension script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/iat10.js) that I programmed for Project Implicit.

-The script that we created for building IATs is an extension, implemented as a function that creates an IAT from a few arguments (i.e., parameters) that the researcher defines.
-You can read more about the basic idea of using extensions in Minno on [this page](https://github.com/baranan/minno-tasks/blob/master/implicitmeasures.md).

-**IMPORTANT NOTE:** to skip blocks when you’re testing the IAT, use the key combination: Esc, Enter.

 ### Using DataPipe

 DataPipe is a service that was developed to allow saving data directly into the OSF.